 There are several ways to start an Amazon shipment in RestockPro.
-Then, you can create the shipment completely within RestockPro, or download a shipment file to upload to Amazon.
+Then, RestockPro's shipment wizard will guide you through creating a shipment file to upload to Amazon.

 Options for Starting a Shipment